 - A local gardening service delivers pumpkins to the doorstep of every home in her target geographic area in advance of Halloween Jack-o-Lantern carving.

 - An investment manager sends desk calendars to active referral sources in time for the New Year.

 - A family financial planner gifts classic board games to her clients to enjoy with the family over the holidays.

 - A marketer purchases magazine subscriptions specific to her clients’ interests creating a monthly reminder each time it arrives in the mail.

 - A niche telecom company invites their best clients to enjoy a sporting event in a private box.

 Need more numbers?

 Read our most recent Great Greeting™ survey results and let us help you get started.

-So if delivering a holiday greetings or other form of appreciation to clients is too complicated, time-consuming or expensive, the proof is in the numbers.
+So if delivering a holiday greeting or other form of appreciation to clients is too complicated, time-consuming or expensive, the proof is in the numbers.
 Showing appreciation heightens engagement and retention, leveraging your relationships with your team, clients, centers of influence, strategic alliances and referral sources.
-And we can help.

 Looking for some guidance with your holiday greetings?
 Get in touch!
 We’re happy to help.